Father charged after his autistic son was found drowned in pool with his arms bound

 In September of 2014, Samuel was "found shirtless, shoeless and unsupervised at Rush Creek Park.''
 In July of 2015, he was found unsupervised at another park "pulling the hair of other children,'' court records show.

-In December of 2016, he was found "knocking on doors one-quarter mile from his home after having jumped the fence.''
+In December of 2016, Samuel was found "knocking on doors one-quarter mile from his home after having jumped the fence.''

 In January of 2017, he was found in a yard about a mile from home, court records show.
-Police found him in the woods in June of 2017.
+Police found Samuel in the woods in June of 2017.

 A daughter of Timothy Koets told police "there have been times in which she's observed her brother unsupervised by her parents,'' court records show.